wolfnet/wordpressplugin/readme.md

 ## Changelog

+### 1.14.4

+* Fixed an issue with the generated header/footer causing a Google Maps API conflict when used with the Responsive IDX map

 ### 1.14.3

 * Fixed an issue where users may lose the ability to move the map after hovering over a listing